MartinaPlumari/CI2024_project-work/README.md

 ## Settings

 These are our configurations of the model related to the following results.
-You can run the code shown earlier to use this settings.
+You can run the code shown earlier to use these settings.

 | Setting                      | Value |
 |------------------------------|-------|